JanKolo04/ChatRoom/README.md

 TO DO:
 -------------
 - add login system
-- upload to server
-- add on global server
+- create server for 'main2.py'